cran-task-views/WebTechnologies/WebTechnologies.md

     allows for the easy visualization of spatial data and models on top of Google Maps, OpenStreetMaps, Stamen Maps, or CloudMade Maps using ggplot2.
     `r pkg("mapsapi")` is an
-    sf-compatible interface to Google Maps API. `r pkg("leafletR")`: Allows you to display your spatial data on interactive web-maps using the open-source JavaScript library Leaflet. `r pkg("openadds")` is an
+    sf-compatible interface to Google Maps API. `r pkg("openadds")` is an Openaddresses client.
-    Openaddresses client.
   - *Online Surveys*: `r pkg("qualtRics")` provide functions to interact with 'Qualtrics'. `r pkg("WufooR")` can retrieve data from [Wufoo.com](https://www.wufoo.com/) forms. `r pkg("redcapAPI")` and `r pkg("REDCapR")`